ebajec/linear-algebra/README.md

 # linear-algebra

-Some basic linear algebra tools for general use.

-**compile.bat** Compiles and runs main.cpp.

-**main.cpp:** This is not a part of the library; it's just for running tests.

-**matrix.hpp:** Template (m x n)-matrix class with overloaded operators for addition, subtraction, multiplicaiton, comparison, indexing, and concatenation.
-Also includes determinants and gaussian elimination, along with most other things one would expect.
-Size is **not** dynamic and determined at compile time.
+This is essentially just a (m*n)-matrix class with the operations one would expect, along with some other stuff.

+Matrix size is technically static, but compile time evaluation allows size-changing operations like multiplication to work.